VedasriNakka/DH-Week1/readme.md

+#### Please check week1.ipynb for detailed code and analysis.
+The following is short analysis to the exercise question.

 #### 1. Sampling the recipes between 1820-1840 and 1900-1920:

 In the given data, I found the total recipes for considered years are 48032.